Slashgear/webpack-workshop/docs/workshops/novice/outputs.md

 ## Cleaning the `dist` folder

-As you might have noticed over the past guides and code example, our /dist folder has become quite cluttered.
-Webpack will generate the files and put them in the /dist folder for you, but it doesn't keep track of which files are actually in use by your project.
+As you might have noticed over the past guides and code examples, our `/dist` folder has become quite cluttered.
+Webpack will generate the files and put them in the `/dist` folder for you, but it doesn't keep track of which files are actually in use by your project.

-In general it's good practice to clean the /dist folder before each build, so that only used files will be generated.
+In general it's good practice to clean the `/dist` folder before each build, so that only used files will be generated.
 Let's take care of that.

 A popular plugin to manage this is the clean-webpack-plugin so let's install and configure it.